jolpica/jolpica-f1/docs/endpoints/qualifying.md

 ### fastest

-**Filters for the qualifying results a driver with the fastest lap rank at a given Grand Prix**
+Filters for the qualifying results a driver with the fastest lap rank at a given Grand Prix.

 `/fastest/{lapRank}/` -> ex: `/ergast/f1/fastest/2/qualifying/`